 Dr. Reddy is a Board Certified Obstetrician and Gynecologist in the generalist division, who enjoys fully the depth and breadth of our specialty.
 She was born in India with her family moving to the United States after her high school years.
 She spent four years at Ohio State University, Columbus, Ohio and graduated with a B.S.
 Degree in 1993, Summa Cum Laude, and went to Medical School at Indiana University in Indianapolis for her M.D.
 Degree in 1998.
 Her four years of Residency in Ob/Gyn was spent at Hutzel Hospital, Wayne State University, Detroit, Michigan.

 She loves to see patients, young and old, pregnant and not-pregnant, and finds it very rewarding to experience life changing events with them.
-The scope of her practice includes general ob/gyn problems and her special interest lies in pelvic floor dysfunction and incontinence.
+The scope of her practice includes general ob/gyn problems and a special interest in incontinence.
 She especially enjoys laparoscopic surgery and applies that modality to different surgeries in the field of ob/gyn including TLH (total laparoscopic hysterectomy).

 Dr. Reddy also enjoys the teaching aspects of academic medicine i.e. medical students and residents.
 She works with both in the clinic, surgery and the Labor and Delivery Unit, but, she can honor or discuss any patient's preference regarding medical students and/or residents involvement in their care.
 She has also accepted the position of Assistant Residency Program Director and enjoys working with the curriculum and providing new ideas for the program.
 She spends time with residents and medical students on a daily basis in teaching rounds, outpatient consults and didactic lectures.
 She also participate in Research studies along with lecturing at local, regional and national meetings.